toshon-jennings/DoubleCapsCorrect/README.md

 # Double CAps Correct
 **Version 2.1**

 A background executable for keyboard perfectionists.

-Created by Toshon | Powered by AutoHotkey v2
+Created by Toshon Jennings | Powered by AutoHotkey v2

 ---